 What to measure (and what to stop celebrating)

-Useful metrics tend to look like this:
+Useful metrics look like this:

 - Urgent care and ER diversion for dermatology-related complaints